 On top of this, Vitaminwater also contains between 100 to 125 calories.
 Again, a can of Coke has 140 calories.
 If you're an athlete or exercise regularly, you can burn off those calories easily.
 If you don't get any exercise and continue to drink Vitaminwater, however, you're not being quite as healthy as Glacéau advertises -- you're only adding unnecessary substances to your body and potentially gaining more weight.

 There are indeed a variety of vitamins in any flavor of Vitaminwater, but it seems the vitamins' benefits are offset by the effects of sugar.
 So, how can you get the right kinds of nutrients?
 The best thing to do is to drink regular water and get vitamins from a good source of fruits and vegetables.
 If you can't change your diet because of medical reasons, convenience or availability, a wide range of vitamin supplements are available in pill or liquid form.

-For lots more information on vitaminwater, nutrition and related topics, check out the links on the next page.
+For lots more information on vitaminwater, nutrition and related topics, check out the links below.

 - BEVNET.
 "Glaceau VitaminWater Nutrition Facts & Ingredients." http://www.bevnet.com/reviews/glaceauvitamin/facts.asp